Gruber

 There is a lot not in Gruber too.
 By design it tries to be as minimal as possible.
 For examples, there is a development CORs implementation but a production app should be run behind a reverse proxy and that can do those things for you.

-I've spent the past few years working on JavaScript backends and nothing has really stuck with me.
+I've spent several years working on JavaScript backends and nothing has really stuck with me.
 There have been lots of nice ideas along the way but no one solution ever felt like home.
 It always felt like starting from scratch for each project.

 Many frameworks expect you to be making the next big platform with millions of users, I don't expect this to be true and would prefer to keep things as simple as possible for the projects I am working on.

-I'm also quite wary of going all-in on a big tech company's library or framework, having explored lots of them on smaller projects.
-The fatigue from breaking changes or deprecations is real, "move fast and break things" sounds great but it creates a lot of maintenance when you work of lots of small projects in small teams.
+I'm also quite wary of going all-in on a big tech company's library or framework.
+Having explored lots of them, the fatigue from breaking changes or deprecations is real.
+"Move fast and break things" sounds great but it creates a lot of maintenance, especially for small projects and teams.

 Principles